johannesWen/Compact-Power-Card/README.md

     - entity: sensor.my_sensor
 ```

-## A specific note on unlimited devices and labels...
+## An important note on unlimited devices and labels...

 **Important:** you must increase the size of the card to see more labels/devices.
 Just adding them to the card configuration / YAML is not enough, the card hides them if rows/column minimums aren't met.

-There are cap limits are in place for the default size of the card (12 columns, 3 rows): 2 Grid, 2 Battery, 4 PV labels, 8 Devices.
+There are cap limits in place for the default size of the card (12 columns, 3 rows): 2 Grid, 2 Battery, 4 PV labels, 8 Devices.

 **Note:** There are of course theoretical limits due to the size of the cards which I cannot really avoid without making the UI tiny.
 In testing I am seeing 8 devices and PV labels for every 12 columns used, in theory grid and battery labels should be unlimited if you keep growing the card height.